ggarra13/mrv2/docs/sphinx/en/user_docs/preferences.rst

 	   How fast or slow does dragging the mouse work when scrubbing.

-.. topic:: Auto Scrub Playback
+.. topic:: Scrub with Audio

 	   When this is on, scrubbing will automatically start playback so that audio can be heard.
-Note that this makes scrubbing start-up a tad slower.
+Note that this makes scrubbing more jerky.

 Timeline
 ========